 Automate payments for anything you need to cover while you’re away

 If there are any bill payments you need to keep up while you’re travelling, such as your phone or utilities at home, make sure you have direct debits set up before you leave.
 This will ensure you don’t need to worry about regular finance admin while you’re overseas.

 Get a mobile phone plan that allows international roaming

 If you expect to use your phone while you are travelling, then you may want to consider a plan that allows you to use data roaming in the places you are visiting.
 This gives you a lot more flexibility when you need to get online, and could potentially save you a lot in roaming costs.

-We are signed up to Three in the UK, which has an excellent ‘Go Roam’ feature allowing us to roam freely in 71 countries at no extra cost.
+We are signed up to Three in the UK, which has a ‘Go Roam’ feature allowing us to roam in 71 countries at no extra cost.
+Before Brexit it was free to roam, but now, coming from the UK, there are daily charges.
+O2 is the only UK provider we’re aware of that still offers free roaming in the EU.

 For travellers from the USA, the Sprint network has one of the best deals for international roaming.
 Its global roaming plans offer free texts and basic data in over 200 countries around the world.